Skip to Content

 You’ll love all the wine-tasting opportunities!

-Wine lovers will be spoilt here with dozens of tasting rooms devoted exclusively to sampling delicious local wines grown from vineyards that surround it.
+Dozens of tasting rooms devoted exclusively to sampling delicious local wines grown from vineyards that surround it will spoil wine lovers who visit here.

-Once you’re done with history and wine-tasting, you can visit the Evergreen Aviation and Space Museum and gawk at the largest propeller-driven seaplane, the Spruce Goose.
+Once you finish history and wine tasting, you can visit the Evergreen Aviation and Space Museum and marvel at the largest propeller-driven seaplane, the Spruce Goose.

 Moreover, if you happen to be visiting in May, you can also attend the annual UFO Festival!